omni/eth-to-bnc-bridge/README.md

 confirm token transfer on the Ethereum Side, or vote for state changes.

 ERC20 Token is used on the Ethereum side of the bridge.
+All ERC20 tokens are located on address associated with DEPLOY_PRIVATE_KEY.

 BNB Token is used on the Binance Chain side.